alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-06-16-al-aqsa-crisis.md

 lang: en
 link: https://binothaimeen.net/s/fnwEriyY
 mp3: https://sounds.binothaimeen.net/storage/uploads/ftawamp3/mm_038_09.mp3
-summary: These are the characteristics of the Jews; it is no surprise that they break treaties and betray.
-They even betrayed the one most faithful to covenants, the Messenger of Allah ﷺ.
+summary: "These are the characteristics of the Jews; it is no surprise that they break\
+  \ treaties and betray.
+They even betrayed the one most faithful to covenants, the\
+  \ Messenger of Allah \uFDFA."
 muftis:
   shaykh:
   - name: Shaykh Ibn Uthaymeen
     url: /biography/uthaymeen/
 hijri: '1448-01-01'
+active: audios
 ---
 ### Question: